Climate Leadership Certificate

 Your Resume, including related courses you have taken, your GPA, and relevant experience.

 One letter of recommendation.
-Please have your reference email their letter directly to the Office of Sustainability Interim Director, Lindsey MacDonald, at email@example.com.
+Please have your reference email their letter directly to the Sustainability Engagement Institute Associate Director, Lindsey MacDonald, at firstname.lastname@example.org.

-Please submit your application by emailing the Office of Sustainability Interim Director, Lindsey MacDonald (firstname.lastname@example.org) with all of the above materials by October 30th.
+Please submit your application by emailing Lindsey MacDonald (email@example.com) with all of the above materials by November 5th.
 Please submit documents as PDFs or word documents.

 - Winter Quarter:

-- Sustainability Literacy I (ENVS 116), 3 credits, Tuesdays and Thursdays, 2-3:20pm with an associated 1-credit course that will introduce leadership concepts and provide practice in important leadership skills, like facilitation.
+- Sustainability Literacy I (UEPP 116), 3 credits, Tuesdays and Thursdays, 2-3:20pm with an associated 1-credit course that will introduce leadership concepts and provide practice in important leadership skills, like facilitation.

 - Spring Quarter: